-Many mammals have tails, and I wanted to find out what the reasons for this were?
-I know that dogs use their tails to convey emotion and that some monkeys use their tails to swing from branch to branch.
-I also wanted to determine what mammals do not have tails and why we do not have one.
+Many mammals have tails, and I wanted to find out why.
+I know that dogs use their seats to convey emotion and that some monkeys use their hearts to swing from branch to branch.
+I also wanted to determine which mammals do not have chairs and why we do not.

-The tail is essential to many mammals, and I wanted to discuss some of the many ways different mammals use tails to their advantage.
+The tail is essential to many mammals, and I wanted to discuss how different mammals use tails to their advantage.

 What is a Tail?

-The tail is a section at the rear end of certain kinds of animal bodies.
+The tail is a section at the rear end of certain animal bodies.
 A tail is a flexible appendage to the torso.
 The tail is also regarded as the hindmost part of an animal, especially if the tail points out from the rest of the body.

 Almost all mammals have a tail.
 The tail can be short, curled, or long.
 Tails have evolved for specific purposes depending on the animal.

 Why Do Mammals Have Tails?

 Tails assist animals in maintaining balance.
-The tail is used as an aid to help animals keep upright and balanced.
-The tail helps many mammals navigate tight spaces and small gaps, acting as a rudder to direct the animals through thick undergrowth.
+The bottom is used to help animals keep upright and balanced.
+The bottom helps many mammals navigate tight spaces and small gaps, acting as a rudder to direct the animals through thick undergrowth.

 Bats have tails, despite their small body size.
-They use the tail to steer when flying and also to help maintain balance when sitting.
-For species of bats without a tail, they find it more difficult to maneuver in the air than bats with tails.
+They use the bottom to steer when flying and also to help maintain balance when sitting.
+Bites of bats without a seat find it more challenging to maneuver in the air than bats with tails.
 For bats with tails, this appendage helps them when flying.
-When bats use the tail together with the wings, they can navigate easier and turn faster.
+Bats can navigate more easily and turn faster when they use the bottom and wings.

-Another example of a tail aiding balance is when a dog is running at high speed.
-When the dog tries to take a tight turn, they use their tail for stability.
-The tails serve the purpose of aiding the dog in keeping their balance.
+Another example of a tail-aiding balance is when a dog is running at high speed.
+When the dog tries to take a tight turn, they use its seat for stability.
+The centers serve the purpose of aiding the dog in keeping its balance.